-During the early 20th century, artists followed suit to capture the sublime scenery on canvas.
-As a result, the Côte d'Azur is filled with art museums displaying the works of Renoir, Matisse, Chagall, Picasso, and other painters who were captivated by the local landscapes.
+During the early 20th century, artists flocked to the Côte d'Azur to capture the sublime scenery on canvas.
+As a result, many local museums display the works of Renoir, Matisse, Chagall, Picasso, and other painters who were captivated by the coastal landscapes.

 Other top resort destinations include Monaco and Saint-Tropez.
 The French Riviera also has smaller lesser-known towns that are full of charm, such as Fréjus, Antibes, Villefrance-sur-Mer, Beaulieu-sur-Mer, Èze, Roquebrune-Cap-Martin, and Menton.

 2. Nice: Art Museums and Beaches

-As in most towns of Provence, the ambience is slow paced and relaxing.
-Local residents have perfected the art de vivre, with leisurely meals and strolls along graceful tree-lined streets.
+As in most towns of Provence, the ambiance is slow-paced and relaxing.
+Aix-en-Provence residents have perfected the art de vivre, with leisurely meals and strolls along graceful tree-lined streets.

-Top tourist attractions in Aix-en-Provence are Vieil Aix (the Old Town); the Cours Mirabeau, a lovely tree-lined avenue with many sidewalk cafés and restaurants; and the Quartier Mazarin neighborhood, which was developed in the 17th century.
+Top tourist attractions in Aix-en-Provence are Vieil Aix (the Old Town); the Cours Mirabeau, a tree-lined avenue with many sidewalk cafés and restaurants; and the Quartier Mazarin neighborhood, which was developed in the 17th century.

 4. Historic Monuments in Avignon & Arles

-To discover the cultural heritage of Provence, the best places to visit are Avignon and Arles.
+Discover the cultural heritage of Provence in Avignon and Arles.
 The UNESCO-listed Palais des Papes in Avignon stands as an awe-inspiring testimony to the grandeur of Christendom during the 14th century.

 5. Saint-Tropez: A Charming Village with Beautiful Beaches

-Besides its old-world charm and natural beauty, Saint-Tropez also offers plenty of culture.
+Besides its old-world charm and pristine sandy beaches, Saint-Tropez offers interesting cultural attractions.
 An outstanding collection of Impressionist and Post-Impressionist art is on display at the Musée de l'Annonciade, housed in a chapel that dates to 1510.

 6. The Upscale Seaside Resort of Biarritz

-Empress Eugénie (wife of Napoleon III) adored this seaside location in the Basque region because of its natural beauty.
+Empress Eugénie (wife of Napoleon III) adored this seaside location in the Basque region because of its dramatic natural beauty.
 Thanks to the empress and other aristocratic visitors in the 19th century, the little fishing village became a sophisticated and genteel beach town.
 The regal air of the past is evident in opulent oceanfront mansions and streets named after royalty.

 7. The Walled Medieval Town of Carcassonne

-Carcassonne gives travelers the impression of stepping into the scene of a fairy tale.
-This marvelously well-preserved, fortified medieval town is surrounded by massive ramparts.
-In fact, some portions of the ancient walls and turreted towers were restored by Viollet-Le-Duc in the 19th century, which lends a Disneyland-like quality.
+Carcassonne gives you the impression of stepping into the scene of a fairy tale.
+Perfectly preserved, this fortified medieval town is designated as a UNESCO World Heritage Site.
+The turreted towers lend a Disneyland-like quality.

-By exploring the narrow alleyways and cobblestone streets of Carcassonne, visitors can imagine what life was like in a typical town of the Middle Ages.
-In the 11th century, residents worshipped at the Cathédrale Saint-Nazaire, an impressive Gothic monument that is now a basilica.
-For a peek at a medieval fortress, visitors should head to the Château Comtal, where the Vicomte of Carcassonne resided in the 12th and 13th centuries.
+As early as the 12th century, residents worshipped at the Cathédrale Saint-Nazaire et Saint-Celse, an impressive Gothic monument that is now a basilica.
+For a peek at a medieval fortress, head to the Château Comtal, where the Viscounts of Carcassonne resided in the 12th and 13th centuries.

-Another nearby UNESCO site is the Canal du Midi, a canal created in the 12th century to link the Atlantic Ocean to the Mediterranean Sea.
+Another nearby UNESCO-designated site in the Languedoc-Roussillon region is the Canal du Midi.
+This 360-kilometer canal was created in the 17th century to link the Atlantic Ocean to the Mediterranean Sea.

-8. Hilltop Villages of Provence
+8. Hilltop Villages of Provence (Villages Perchés)

 Beginning in the 1920s, many famous artists were drawn to the beauty of Saint-Paul de Vence, and their work is on display at the Fondation Maeght, two kilometers outside the village.

 Along the French Riviera coastline, Èze is a captivating hilltop village (only 12 kilometers from Nice) perched 400 meters above the sea.
 This picture-perfect village affords sweeping vistas of the Mediterranean and the Cap-Ferrat coastline.
-Luxurious accommodations are found at the Château de la Chèvre d'Or hotel, a Relais & Châteaux property with a Michelin-starred restaurant.
+Luxurious accommodations are found at the Château de la Chèvre d'Or hotel, a Relais & Châteaux property with a two Michelin-starred restaurant.

-Also in the Luberon area, Bonnieux stands out because of its traditional Provençal market and its fantastic museum devoted to the history of bread, the Musée de la Boulangerie.
-Apt is known for its large Provençal market and museum of archaeology.
+Also in the Luberon natural park, Bonnieux stands out because of its traditional Provençal market and its fantastic museum devoted to the history of bread, the Musée de la Boulangerie.
+The town also has an interesting Romanesque church.